marcozov/elasticrest-operator/README.md

 # Getting started
 ## Install with Helm
-WIP
+It is available under `charts`.
+Instructions will follow.

 ## Deploy Elasticsearch resources
 Make sure that there is an Elasticsearch cluster deployed within your Kubernetes cluster.
+For now, compatibility is guaranteed only for clusters deployed with the ECK operator.
+Check https://www.elastic.co/guide/en/cloud-on-k8s/current/index.html for more information.

 At the moment, Elasticsearch clusters deployed without ECK and/or outside of the Kubernetes cluster where the operator runs are not supported.
 ### Add an ILM Policy